christian-schlichtherle/synology-csi-chart/README.md

 ```

 After all, we found out that the plugin isn't able to connect to the Diskstation.
-This is because I didn't edit the `connections` dictionary in the `values.yaml` file.
+This is because I didn't edit the `clientInfoSecret.clients` dictionary in the `values.yaml` file.
 After fixing that the test passes as expected.

 ### Uninstalling the Chart